-In accordance with the Act on the Promotion of Businesses to Develop and Manufacture Energy and Environmentally Friendly Products (Act No. 38 of 2010), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses who are going to implement specific businesses certified by competent ministers.
-The balance as of March 31, 2022 was 12.3 billion yen.
+Pursuant to the Act on the Promotion of Businesses to Develop and Manufacture Energy and Environmentally Friendly Products (Act No. 38 of 2010), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved business entities that are going to develop and manufacture energy and environmentally friendly products approved by competent ministers.
+The balance as of March 31, 2023 was 10.4 billion yen.